Search

 Due Diligence Checklist

-Do you know and understand your safety and health responsibilities?
+Do you know and understand your health and safety responsibilities?

-Do you have definite procedures in place to identify and control hazards?
+Do you have current, definite procedures in place to identify and control hazards?

 Have you integrated safety into all aspects of your work?

-Do you set objectives for safety and health just as you do for quality, production, and sales?
+Do you set objectives for safety and health?

 Have you committed appropriate resources to safety and health?